es128/progeny/README.md

 =======
 Recursively finds dependencies of style and template source files.

-Or configure it to do the same kind of thing with any other type of text file.
+Or configure it to do the same kind of thing with any other type of code file that has an `import`-type syntax.

 Usage